 Do you believe in yourself?

-**EDIT: I just found this video of Benedict Cumberbatch reading the full letter from Sol to Eva, and it is so AMAZING creative motivation!
+P.S.
+I also found this video of Benedict Cumberbatch reading the full letter from Sol to Eva, and it is so AMAZING creative motivation!
 Check it out: